 Recommended Websites for Cancer Information

 The resources listed here provide general information for patients, caregivers, and librarians.
-Members of the MLA Cancer Librarians Section have reviewed these resources for quality (currency, credibility, content, audience, etc.).
+Members of the MLA Cancer Librarians Caucus have reviewed these resources for quality (currency, credibility, content, audience, etc.).
 Some resources will contain information that is the opinion of the author and is not necessarily that of your own healthcare providers.
 Please consult your healthcare provider for individual information on your specific condition.

 - Cancer Resources for Special Population Groups

 - Government and Organization Websites

 - News & Current Awareness

 - Statistics and Epidemiology

 - Treatment Options (major therapeutic options listed below):